Aterrazas01/P1.Aaron.Terrazas/README.md

 Since these items are separated, it's very easy to use the common buttons.

 The design of the elevator is very simplistic and minimalistic, So the sequence to use the elevator is as follows:
-1. Press the exterior button to go up
+1. Press the exterior button to go up or down
 2. Press the floor you wish to go to
 3. Press the close door button